nirajunib/SIT723-Research/README.md

 ## Sample Output & Visualization

 - Raw client and server output logs are located in `Final-Implementation-GO/Output/`.
-- Benchmark plotting scripts can be found in `Final-Implementation-GO/Output/plot-*.py`, used to visualize discrepancies across various tests.
+- Benchmark plotting scripts can be found in `Final-Implementation-GO/Code-Files/Scripts/plot-*.py`.

 ---